Crab Island 2021: New Changes

 Recap from last year

 If you recall, previously there was a limitation placed on vendors that did not allow overnight anchoring, which unfortunately brought everyone’s favorite Crab Island Water Park and most of the big floating restaurants to an end.
 Mobile food vendors were still allowed at that point, so you could still buy ice cream, boiled peanuts, fresh coconuts and pineapples, t-shirts, etc at Crab Island.
-A couple of restaurants were able to scale down the size of their operations a bit to be able to remove their set-ups daily per the new requirements.
+A couple of restaurants, like Reef Burger, were able to scale down the size of their operations a bit to be able to remove their set-ups daily per the new requirements.
+Excursions, captained vessels, and recreational boats of all kinds still made their way out to Crab Island for fun in the sun, and the Crab Island Adventure Tour was born as a (legal) alternative offering for those who still wanted inflatables.

 Crab Island 2021 Rules

-For 2021, the National Parks Service (federal government), which has officially claimed jurisdiction over Crab Island, has implemented even more rules and restrictions, most notably: whether or not to allow vendors at Crab Island.
-This year, starting in March 2021, it appears that is all going to change again and the National Parks Service will be putting an end to all vending at the sandbar and surrounding areas under their jurisdiction (this includes on the actual sandbar and at the Gulf Islands National Seashore, marked on the map above).
-You should still be able to rent or charter boats or take an excursion to the popular Crab Island sandbar to hang out and enjoy the natural beauty of the area, but you will no longer be able to purchase anything while you are there
+The National Parks Service (federal government), which has officially claimed jurisdiction over Crab Island, hosted 2 virtual meetings in November, where they publicly stated they will implement even more rules and restrictions, most notably: whether or not to allow vendors at Crab Island.
+This year, they said, starting in March 2021, the National Parks Service would only allow recreational vessels and commercial vessels with a CUA (commercial use authorization) at Crab Island and that they would be putting an end to all vending at the sandbar and surrounding areas under their jurisdiction (this includes on the actual sandbar and at the Gulf Islands National Seashore, marked on the map above).
+You can listen to the recorded calls from the virtual meetings they hosted in November here, where it is specifically stated that the federal government does not consider concessions and vending at the sandbar to be a “necessary or appropriate use of the park”.
+The key takeaway from these public meetings at that time was that you would be able to rent or charter boats or take an excursion to the popular Crab Island sandbar to hang out and enjoy the natural beauty of the area, but you would no longer be able to purchase anything while you are there.

-How to Prepare for Crab Island in 2021
+How to Prepare for New Changes at Crab Island in 2021

 How to stay up to date on information about Crab Island 2021

-This post will be updated as new information is released by the National Parks Service.
+This post will be updated as new information is released by either the National Parks Service or the Okaloosa Board of County Commissioners.
 Bookmark this page to check back for Crab Island 2021 updates.
+If you’ve learned something new, please share this post and spread the word!